sagemath/trac_to_gh/Issue 6172.md

 # Issue 6172: add support for building FAT binaries to mpir

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6172

 Original creator: was